WHAT IS KETAMINE?

 Ketamine can give sensations of lightness (like walking on the moon), dizziness, and euphoria.
 It makes people’s thoughts flow randomly; ideas can seem special and important, or pleasantly or unpleasantly muddled.
 Things may begin to look and sound different or somehow unreal.
 There is always a higher risk of accidents whilst using ketamine.
 Taking any depressant drug, such as alcohol, can very easily and quickly make the effects much stronger and riskier.

 The more ketamine that is taken, the harder it is to stand up and move about.
-Quite large quantities lead to totally weird feelings such as separation between the mind and the physical body, which some find pleasurable and others find distressing.
+Quite large quantities lead to exceptionally odd feelings such as separation between the mind and the physical body, which some find pleasurable and others find distressing.
 Unpleasant side-effects like nausea and vomiting can occur.
 Ketamine can produce delusional thoughts much like those associated with schizophrenia.
 Very large quantities lead to users losing touch with their identity and surroundings altogether, which is called k-holing.
 People k-holing may be unresponsive, although inside their mind they may be experiencing vivid hallucinations.
 Users can have notions and hallucinations which can feel very real, and can be anything from wonderful conversations with angels, to being convinced they are dying.
 The risks of accidents, overdoses and anxiety described below are increasingly significant at higher doses.

 People can die after taking ketamine.
 People who die or end up in hospital almost always have combined ketamine with other drugs, particularly alcohol.
 Taking ketamine with stimulants (such as cocaine and ecstasy) may overload your heart.
 Taking it with depressants (such as alcohol, GBL or heroin) may make you become unconscious quickly and unexpectedly, and can stop your breathing or allow you suffocate on your own vomit.